rcarmo/sushy/README.md

 ## Requirements

 Thanks to [Hy][hy], this should run just as well under Python 2 and Python 3.
 My target environment is 2.7.8/PyPy, though, so your mileage may vary.

-## Usage

-### Principles of Operation

-* All your Textile, Markdown or ReStructured Text content lives in a filesystem tree, with a folder per page
-* Sushy grabs and renders those on demand with fine-tuned HTTP headers (this is independently of whether or not you put Varnish or CloudFlare in front for caching)
-* It also maintains a SQLite database with a full-text index of all your content (because I need this for private wikis), updated live upon file changes.
+Check the `requirements.txt` file - I've taken pains to make sure dependencies are there _for a reason_ and not just because they're trendy.

+# Deployment

+This repository is deployable as-is on [Dokku-alt][da], and will instantiate a production-ready [uWSGI][uwsgi] server and a background indexing worker.

+Vanilla [Dokku][dokku] may work as well with the `foreman` plugin, but I haven't tested it.

+As is (for development) the content ships with the code repo.
+Changing things to work off a separate mount point (or a shared container volume) is trivial.

-### Configuration
+## Configuration

-In accordance with the [12 Factor][12] approach, runtime configuration will be taken from environment variables:
+In accordance with the [12 Factor][12] approach, runtime configuration is taken from environment variables:

 * `CONTENT_PATH` - the folder your documents live in
 * `STATIC_PATH`  - static asset path (JS/CSS/etc.)
 * `BIND_ADDRESS` - IP address to bind the development server to
-* `HTTP_PORT`    - TCP port to bind the develoment server to
+* `PORT`         - TCP port to bind the server to

-(more to come)
+These are set in the `Makefile` (which I use for a variety of purposes).

-### Trying it out
+## Trying it out

 ```
 # install dependencies